BET theory: Derivation

 Consider a given amount of solid sample in a controlled atmosphere.
 Let θi be the fractional coverage of the sample surface covered by a number i of successive molecule layers.
 Let us assume that the adsorption rate Rads,i-1 for molecules on a layer (i-1) (i.e. formation of a layer i) is proportional to both its fractional surface θi-1 and to the pressure P, and that the desorption rate Rdes,i on a layer i is also proportional to its fractional surface θi:

 where ki and k−i are the kinetic constants (depending on the temperature) for the adsorption on the layer (i−1) and desorption on layer i, respectively.
-For the adsorptions, these constant are assumed similar whatever the surface.
+For the adsorptions, these constants are assumed similar whatever the surface.